 How Does My Credit Card Debt Affect My Credit Report?

 The amount of credit card debt you have greatly affects your credit score calculation.
-It’s essential to understand how to manage a credit card wisely if you want to get a credit line increase from your credit card issuer.
+It’s essential to understand how to manage a credit card wisely if you want to get a credit limit increase from your credit card issuer.

 5 Factors That Affect Credit Scores